-Types of espresso machines that you need to know about!
+Types of espresso machines you need to know!

 Jun 17, 2022

-E61 is the name of an espresso machine launched in 1961 by the Italian company Faema.
-This machine initiated a new era of espresso machines.
-E61 was not only the first machine with a heat exchanger, which meant that fresh water was used to make espresso instead of boiler water.
-It was also the first to integrate a pump to create pressure instead of using a manually operated lever.
-E61 is legendary for its brew group that weighs between 4 and 5 kg.
-E61 is made of solid brass.
-The thermosyphon system constantly circulates hot water through the brew group, keeping it continuously heated and providing a stable temperature.
-The significance of the E61 brew group is the mechanism in the brew head that allows for saturating the puck before brewing.
-Through this pre-infusion process, the brewing water is slowly and gently directed into the portafilter.
-All this is regulated by a pre-infusion cylinder in the brew head that allows the pressure to rise slowly.
+The E61 is the name of an espresso machine launched in 1961 by the Italian company Faema.
+This machine ushered in a new era of espresso machines.
+The E61 was not only the first machine with a heat exchanger, which meant that fresh water was used to make the espresso instead of boiler water.
+It was also the first to integrate a pump to create pressure instead of using a hand-operated lever.
+The E61 is legendary for its brewing group that weighs between 4 and 5 kg.
+The E61 is made of solid brass.
+The Thermosyphon system constantly circulates hot water through the brewing group, keeping it constantly heated and providing a stable temperature.
+The importance of the E61 brewing group is the mechanism in the brewing head that allows the puck to be saturated before brewing.
+Through this pre-infusion process, the brewing water is slowly and with reduced pressure led into the portafilter.
+All this is regulated by a pre-infusion cylinder in the brewing head that allows the pressure to rise slowly.
 The result is a perfect espresso.

 Double boiler

-A machine with dual boiler has one boiler used for brewing coffee and another for steam and hot water.
-Both boilers are independent of each other, and with the help of a PID for each boiler, the temperatures of the boilers can be regulated separately.
-The brew boiler is usually smaller than the boiler for steam and hot water.
-The reason the steam and hot water boiler is larger is that its contents are consumed much faster than the brew boiler since the temperature in the steam boiler is much higher.
-An espresso machine with dual boilers is more temperature stable compared to an espresso machine with a heat exchanger because you can regulate the two boilers separately.
+A machine with double boiler has a boiler that is used to brew coffee and one to extract steam and hot water.
+Both boilers are independent of each other and with the help of a PID on each boiler, the temperatures of the boilers can be regulated separately.
+The brew boiler is usually smaller than the boiler for hot water and steam.
+The reason why the steam and hot water boiler is larger is because the contents are consumed much faster than the brew boiler as the temperature in the steam boiler is much higher.
+An espresso machine with double boilers is more temperature stable compared to an espresso machine with a heat exchanger because you can regulate the two boilers separately.

-Advantage: Can froth milk and brew simultaneously.
+Advantage: Can both froth milk and brew at the same time.
 You have full control over the brewing temperature and steam temperature separately with PID.
 Can produce a larger amount of coffee compared to a heat exchanger.

 Disadvantage: More expensive than a heat exchanger